hanpama/orm1/README.md

   Execute raw SQL queries while benefitting from an internal SQL Abstract Syntax Tree (AST) that safely binds parameters, protecting against SQL injection.

 - **Flexible Transaction Management**
   Start and commit transactions with ease, using the session’s transaction context manager `tx`.
+Nested transactions are implemented using savepoints.

 - **Composite Key Support**
   orm1 supports both single and composite keys for primary and parental keys.
 When multiple fields are specified, orm1 automatically combines them into a tuple key for consistent entity identification.